garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

-# How to connect a Raspberry Pi to remote stroage on a NAS over iSCSI
+# How to connect a Raspberry Pi to remote storage on a NAS over iSCSI

 ## Introduction
 iSCSI provides block-level access to storage devices by carrying SCSI commands over a TCP/IP network.
 A NAS, like one from Synology, can act as an iSCSI remote storage device.

 ### SCSI
 The Small Computer System Interface is a set of standards for physically connecting and transferring data between computers and peripheral devices.
-The SCSI standards define commands, protocols, electrical, optical and logical interfaces.
+The SCSI standards define commands, protocols, electrical, optical, and logical interfaces.
 SCSI-1 was published in 1986!

 ### iSCSI
 There are two parties in an iSCSI setup… the client and the server.